qbrick-cms/qbrick/README.md

 ## Configuring Grid settings for Bricks

-Include the Kuhsaft::Gridded Module on every Brick you want to display in a grid.
+Include the Qbrick::Gridded Module on every Brick you want to display in a grid.
 Default grid options are 1 to 12 (representing columns) wich can be configured via the class method `available_grid_sizes` (should return an array of integers).
 Each instance of a gridded class will have a method `gridded?` wich returns true if a column size is set.

 If the Gridded Module is added to a Custom Brick, it should provide a col_count integer field with default value 0.